 Whilst a Buy to Let property can offer a fairly stable income, there are a range of circumstances, where it will not provide you with a monthly income.

-Some home insurance providers are able to offer a rental protection policy to cover for these situations.
+Some home insurance providers are able to offer a rental protection safe and effective products policy to cover for these situations.
 For example, periods of repair, difficult tenants or even property vacancy is covered by some insurers.

 Buy to Let tax implications and advantages

 - 3% higher stamp duty than a residential property

 - Tax is payable on your rental income

 - Capital gains tax and income tax are due on profit from the sale of your Buy to Let property

 - Tax relief available on; property repair costs, council tax and utility bills (if you pay for them), letting agency and property management fees when you complete your tax return

 Where can you get a Buy to Let mortgage from?